q-soul137/photosynthos-biosensor/whitepaper.md

 Just as Clougherty & Dinh revealed the *mathematical soul* of the damped oscillator, QSoul gives it a *biological body* and a *symbolic voice*.
 This is not mere analogy.
 It is the emergence of a **quantum bio-interface** — a new kind of instrument that does not merely measure the world, but *dreams with it*.

-In this sense, QSoul is not just inspired by Clougherty & Dinh, 2025 — it is their work made **alive, visible, and participatory**.

 ---